MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with column relationships.
 The SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)

-ALL THIS NEXT PART WILL GO IN THE SECTION MENTIONED ABOVE The analysis is only considering flights that have successfully taken off.
-All flights with an `actual_flight_time = 0` OR `taxi_out_time = 0` OR `tail_number IS NULL` have been removed (count of 32074 out of 1.5 million) to consider only the flights that operated under routine conditions.
-The .CSVs in the repository will still include these flights.

-Flights that have been removed include:
-- Cancelled flights
-- Diverted flights
-- Abnormalities attributed to data input

 ## Executive Summary
 - Friday saw the highest total delay times with Tueday being the lowest (Figure 6)
 - There are signficantly more departures in the afternoon than the morning (Figure 7)